travellingsasa/ds-wsl-setup/instructions.md

 # Running jupyter lab after installation
-We will run jupyter lab without the browser windowb because this doesn't work in wls.
-After running the command Follow the prompt and copy paste the address into your browser.
+We will run jupyter lab without the browser window because this doesn't work in wls.
+After running the command, follow the prompt and copy paste the address into your browser.

 ```
 jupyter lab --no-browser